Thomas Yellowtail: Return of the Sun Dance to the Crow Tribe

-The Crow tribe did not perform their ancestral Sun Dance during the fifty year prohibition by the U.S. Government.
-When the Sun Dance became legal again in 1934, the original Crow Sun Dance was a forgotten memory and could not be resurrected.
+The Crow tribe did not perform their ancestral Sun Dance during the fifty-year prohibition by the U.S. Government.
+When the Sun Dance became legal again in 1934, the original Crow Sun Dance was a forgotten memory and could not be revived.
 The Shoshone tribe had periodically performed their ancestral Sun Dance during the prohibition without the knowledge of the bureaucracy in Washington.
 When the prohibition ended, John Trehero, a Shoshone medicine man, emerged as the preeminent Shoshone Sun Dance chief.
 The Crow tribe asked John Trehero to help them lead a Sun Dance on the Crow Reservation in the early 1940s.
 This was the beginning of the revival of the Sun Dance on the Crow Reservation.

-Starting in 1943, Thomas Yellowtail became a sincere Sun Dancer, participating in the annual Sun Dance and monthly prayer meetings.
-Over the next twenty years, Yellowtail deepened his relationship with the Great Spirit through his daily practice of prayer, purification in the sweat lodge and periodic vision quests.
+Starting in 1943, Yellowtail participated in the annual Sun Dance and monthly prayer meetings.
+Over the next twenty years, he practiced daily prayer, used the sweat lodge, and went on periodic vision quests.

 Medicine Man and Sun Dance Chief

 In 1963, John Trehero informed Yellowtail that his Medicine Fathers had instructed him to transfer the authority to run the Crow Sun Dance over to Yellowtail.
-For the next thirty years, until his death at age 90, Yellowtail served as Crow Sun Dance chief and helped perpetuate the Crow Sun Dance Religion.
-At the time of his death in November, 1993, Thomas Yellowtail was one of the most respected and revered Sun Dance chiefs and Medicine Men of the Crow tribe.
+For the next thirty years, until his death on November 24, 1993, Yellowtail served as Crow Sun Dance chief and helped perpetuate the Crow Sun Dance Religion.

 Preserving the old ways

-Yellowtail wanted every American Indian to learn about the spiritual traditions of their ancestors.
-While many of those traditions have been lost, Yellowtail believed that what remains is sufficient to constitute a valid spiritual path - what he called the Sun Dance Religion.
-Yellowtail counseled the Native Americans who sought his guidance to follow the way of the Vision Quest, sweat lodge, and Daily Prayer with the Pipe under the guidance of a legitimate Sun Dance Chief.
-He encouraged American Indian youth to learn the language of their tribe and to seek out the spiritual leaders who followed the traditional ceremonies of their people.
+Yellowtail advocated for the study of ancestral spiritual traditions.
+He referred to these practices as the Sun Dance Religion and considered them a viable spiritual path.
+Yellowtail advised those seeking his guidance to participate in the vision quest, sweat lodge, and daily prayer with the pipe under the direction of a Sun Dance chief.
+He encouraged Native American youth to learn the language of their tribe and to seek out the spiritual leaders who followed the traditional ceremonies of their people.
 Thomas Yellowtail wrote his autobiography as a means of preserving the ancient spiritual traditions he held sacred for future generations.

-Thomas Yellowtail was a member of that pivotal generation that made the wrenching cultural transition into a new and bewildering world, while never forgetting the old ways.
-He, and many others across the plains tribes, held fast to the spiritual legacy of their ancestors, insuring that the ways of his Grandfathers would not be lost.
+Yellowtail was part of a generation that transitioned into a different cultural environment while maintaining traditional practices.
+He and other leaders worked to preserve the spiritual traditions of the Plains tribes.